top of page

 As a Senior Designer on the digital screens team at the MBTA (Massachusetts Bay Transit Authority), I redesigned the application that employees use to communicate service disruptions and Public Service Announcements (PSAs) to riders at stations via the PA/ESS system.

-The PA/ESS system is made up of a visual and and audio component, so that service communication is available to as mand riders as possible.
+The PA/ESS system is made up of a visual and and audio component, so that service communication is accessible to as many riders as possible.

 The audio component is the Public Address system (PA), and visual is the Electronic Signage System (ESS).